brentsimmons/QSKit/README.md

 ## Low-level code with tests

 QSKit is a collection of categories and utilities that we use in our software.
-The project includes unit tests so we can be sure to build on a solid foundation.
+The project includes unit tests so we can build on a solid foundation.

 None of it is high-tech.
 It’s just some basics, our standard kit.